-There are several ethical considerations associated with discussing fertility issues and options with people with cancer and their partners and family/whanau, including:
+There are several ethical considerations associated with discussing fertility issues and options with people with cancer and their partners and whānau, including:

-- Difficulties associated with encouraging people with a new cancer diagnosis to make decisions about future fertility while they are still coming to terms with their diagnosis and the often urgent need to commence treatment - Considerations where the person concerned is a child or young AYA and decisions will be made substantially or completely by a parent/guardian - Decisions regarding delaying the start of cancer treatment to allow for fertility preservation, particularly if the only available fertility preservation option is investigational - Consideration of the importance of prognosis
+- Difficulties associated with encouraging people with a new cancer diagnosis to make decisions about future fertility while they are still coming to terms with their diagnosis and the often urgent need to commence treatment - Consideration of the extent to which a child or young person can participate in decision-making and provide consent or assent.
+This will depend on their age, level of development, understanding of their particular situation, and the degree to which they are physically unwell.
+For younger children, decisions will be made substantially or completely by a parent/guardian; for older children/ younger adolescent, decision-making is a joint process involving both consent (parent/guardian) and assent (young person).
+AYA aged 16 years and over provide their own consent unless formally assessed to not be competent to do so. - Decisions regarding delaying the start of cancer treatment to allow for fertility preservation, particularly if the only available fertility preservation option is investigational - Consideration of the importance of prognosis